 Another study found that in elderly males, maximal anaerobic power declines 8.3% from the age of 20 until the age of 70.
 (Bonnefoy et al. 1988)

-Two other studies, in their attempt to understand the elements that determine maximum power, found that the most important factor for older adults is speed of movement.
+In their attempt to understand the elements that determine maximum power, two other studies found that the most important factor for older adults is speed of movement.
 (De Vito et al., 1998, and Herman et al., 2005)

 The HUR SmartTouch Power Training Feature